 4 cups chicken stock or veggie stock or cold water

 1-pint whipping cream

 ½ teaspoon paprika

 salt, pepper to taste

 Discard the bay leaf.
-Blend the soup in a blender or with a blend stick.
+Blend the soup in a blender or with a blending stick.
 If using a blender, do it in small batches because hot or warm liquid will expand and shoot out of the blender.
-Add puree back into soup pot.
-Add cream, paprika, chili flakes and stir.
+Add puree back into the soup pot.
+Add cream, paprika, chili flakes, and stir.